 If you are spring cleaning or changing your wardrobe, think of the Pantry as a place for the clothing that you no longer need.
 We especially need children’s and men’s clothing.
 (Sorry, due to our limited space we cannot take household items.)

 Don’t forget to put old telephone books, magazines, and newspapers in our recycle bin.
 It is located in the parking lot across the alley from the church.
-There are also bins at United Church of University Place and Sunrise United Methodist Church in Federal Way.
+There is also a bin at Sunrise United Methodist Church in Federal Way.

 Operating the Pantry depends on the cheerful participation of many volunteers.